typelevel/squants/shared/src/main/scala/squants2/README.md

 ### Approach to Complete Refactoring

-1. Refactor `TimeDerivative` and `TimeIntegral` traits
-2. Refactor `market` package
+1. Refactor `market` package (in progress)
+2. Implement custom dimensional operations stubs
+3. Refactor `SecondTimeDerivative` and `SecondTimeIntegral` traits
+4. Migrate constants and other things unique to each Dimension
-4. Refactor and Migrate Tests
+5. Refactor and Migrate Tests
-5. Update Docs
+6. Update Docs

 The refactored code can continue being added to the `squants2` package within this development branch.
 Once things are fully migrated, `squants` can be removed and `squants2` renamed to `squants`.